adamdelancey/ms3-tips/README.md

 -   #### Frequent User Goals - I want to:

-    1. Easily be able to check if any new tips have been added that may interest me.
+    1. Easily be able to check if any new Tips have been added that may interest me.
-        - *The main tips landing page, as well as the filtered pages, are all sorted by the order of which they were added to the site.
+        - *The main Tips landing page, as well as the filtered pages, are all sorted by the order of which they were added to the site.
-        Therefore, any new tip that the user has not seen before will be viewed at the top of the page immediately, making them easy to find.*
+        Therefore, any new Tip that the user has not seen before will be viewed at the top of the page immediately, making them easy to find.*
     2. Login to the account that I had previously set up and see my own submissions.
-        - *On the same page, on the navbar, there is the option to login, which redirects the user to their own profile page where they can see the tips that they have previously submitted.*
+        - *On the same page, on the navbar, there is the option to login, which redirects the user to their own profile page where they can see the Tips that they have previously submitted.*
-    3. Add more tips to the website that I may not have done already.
+    3. Add more Tips to the website that I may not have done already.
         - *On their profile page, there is an 'Add A Tip' button near the top of the page, which allows the user to add their own. *
-    4. Edit my own tips.
+    4. Edit my own Tips.
-        - *As mentioned previously, on the user's profile page there is an edit button where they can edit their own tip.*
+        - *As mentioned previously, on the user's profile page there is an edit button where they can edit their own Tip.*
-    5. Delete any tips that are no longer relevant.
+    5. Delete any Tips that are no longer relevant.
-        - *Similarly, they can delete their own tips.
-With defensive programming in mind, if the user clicks delete then a modal appears asking the user if they are sure that they want to delete the tip, which will then permanently remove it.*
+        - *Similarly, they can delete their own Tips.
+With defensive programming in mind, if the user clicks delete then a modal appears asking the user if they are sure that they want to delete the Tip, which will then permanently remove it.*
         <p><img src="documentation/screenshots/modal.jpg"></p>

 -   #### Admin Goals - I want to:

-    1. Be able to create, read, update and delete all tips on the site.
+    1. Be able to create, read, update and delete all Tips on the site.
         - *If the admin logs into their 'admin' account, then they have a new option in the navbar - Manage All.
-This allows the user to see all of the available tips and edit and delete them as their choosing.
+This allows the user to see all of the available Tips and edit and delete them as their choosing.
 Using jinja templating, I have ensured that this page is only available to view if the user is logged in as the admin, therefore avoiding other users forcing their way onto the page.
         If not, the following error appears:*
         <p><img src="documentation/screenshots/access-denied.jpg"></p>